 You must manage any fire risk on your commercial property by carrying out and maintaining an up-to-date fire risk assessment.

 Fire risk assessment: step-by-step process

-The recommended way to carry out a fire risk assessment is to follow a step-by-step process.
+The recommended way to carry out a fire risk assessment is to follow a step-by-step process as outlined below.

 - anything that has the potential to start a fire, such as naked flames, heaters or commercial processes or equipment such as cookers or hot-air dryers